PlaidRunner: Rebuilding my E-bike

 The direct-drive Grin motor is extremely quiet compared to the whiny original geared Bafang motor.
 It happily pulled me up the steepest grades I could find.
 Subjectively, power delivery has three regimes:

-You get moving without hesitation, though in the first few MPH there is a subtle, transient judder.
+1. You get moving without hesitation, though in the first few MPH there is a subtle, transient judder.
 It’s like a milder form of the judder when you get stickshift car moving in second gear instead of first.
-I imagine you’re feeling the gaps between the three motor phases?
-I don’t find it bothersome, and it’s still a more assertive ’launch’ than the original setup – especially because the original controller had a hilariously slow torque ramping period when you apply throttle.
+I don’t find it bothersome, and it’s still a more assertive launch than the bike’s original setup – especially because Rad’s controller had a hilariously slow torque ramping period when you apply throttle.

 “So cmart, how fast does it go?”